GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 ### Launch the Frontend Chat Interface

+#### Accessing the Frontend with IAP Disabled
-1. Setup port forwarding for the frontend [TBD: Replace with IAP]: `kubectl port-forward service/rag-frontend -n ${NAMESPACE:?} 8080:8080 &`
+1. Setup port forwarding for the frontend: `kubectl port-forward service/rag-frontend -n $NAMESPACE 8080:8080 &`

 2. Go to `localhost:8080` in a browser & start chatting!
 This will fetch context related to your prompt from the vector embeddings in the `pgvector-instance`, augment the original prompt with the context & query the inference model (`mistral-7b`) with the augmented prompt.

+#### Accessing the Frontend with IAP Enabled
+1. Verify IAP is Enabled

+   * Ensure that IAP is enabled on Google Cloud Platform (GCP) for your application.
+If you encounter any errors, try re-enabling IAP.

+2. Verify User Role

+   * Make sure you have the role `IAP-secured Web App User` assigned to your user account.
+This role is necessary to access the application through IAP.

+3. Verify Domain is Active
+   * Make sure the domain is active using commend:
+     `kubectl get managedcertificates jupyter-managed-cert -n rag --output jsonpath='{.status.domainStatus[0].status}'`

+3. Retrieve the Domain

+   * Read output in terminal or use the following command to find the domain created by IAP for accessing your service:
+     `kubectl get managedcertificates frontend-managed-cert -n $NAMESPACE --output jsonpath='{.status.domainStatus[0].domain}'`

+4. Access the Frontend

+   * Open your browser and navigate to the domain you retrieved in the previous step to start chatting!

+#### Prompts Example
-3. TODO: Add some example prompts for the dataset.
+3. [TODO: Add some example prompts for the dataset].

 ### Cleanup